graezykev/ts-eslint-standard-js/steps.md

 ![alt text](images/image-6.png)

-So you need to edit the ESLint config with 1 more line:
+You only need to edit the ESLint config with 1 more line.

 ```diff
   ...compat.extends('plugin:react/recommended'),